 As stated earlier, the router needs to send messages through Gplus in order to exchange the information necessary to establish and configure the tunnel.
 This information can be divided into three categories: routing information, cryptographic keys and DNS-SD settings.
-The first two will be detailed in Section 4 and the third one in Section 5.
-The routing information and the DNS-SD settings, which we will call Network Setttings, are gathered in a post that is regularly updated and visible to everyone in the page's circles. posts conveying cryptographic will be described in Section 4.
+The routing information and the DNS-SD settings, which we will call Network Setttings, are gathered in a post that is regularly updated and visible to everyone in the page's circles.
+This will be detailed in .
+As for the posts conveying cryptographic keys, they will be described in Section 4.